-The Investment Committee performs a strategic asset allocation study on a bi-annual basis, which assesses the Company's overall strategy and to determine alternative asset allocations to achieve the best risk-adjusted return within our risk tolerances.
+The Investment Committee performs a strategic asset allocation study on a biannual basis, which assesses the Company's overall strategy and to determine alternative asset allocations to achieve the best risk-adjusted return within our risk tolerances.
 The IRRC meets quarterly to ensure that the Company's strategic and tactical investment actions are consistent with investment risk preferences, appetite, risk and return objectives and tolerances.
 The IRRC also helps further develop the risk tolerances to be incorporated into the ERM framework.
+During the year the Investment Committee approved the use of a climate-related VaR to monitor the potential climate related financial impact on our portfolio.
+This VaR will be monitored against an industry benchmark.